 Next year my twins will be entering the ninth grade and starting their first year of high school.
-It won’t be long before we’re thinking about college, and their grades—as well as the high school they attend—will be factors under consideration by college admission boards.
-With all of this in mind, my husband and I are looking at the options available to our son and daughter before starting secondary school.
+It won’t be long before we’re thinking about college, and their grades—as well as the high school they attend—will be factors that college admission committees consider.
+With all of this in mind, my husband and I are looking at the options available to our son and daughter for high school.

 I attended a traditional public high school, but my husband went to a public magnet high school after attending private elementary and middle schools.
-We both feel as if we received a good education in preparation for college, but our different backgrounds led to a discussion about what would be best for our kids.
-We’ve even considered if they should attend the same school since they have such different needs and personalities.
+We both feel that we received a good education in preparation for college, but our different backgrounds led to a discussion about what would be best for our kids.
+We’ve even considered whether they should attend the same school since they have such different needs and personalities.
 Before we are able to answer those questions, we needed to research all of the possibilities.
-Here’s what we found:

 Public schools offer free education to students living within the district.
 The funding for public schools is from local, state, and federal tax dollars and these schools are supervised by local government authorities.
 Under the public school umbrella, there are additional options such as school choice, vouchers, tax-credit scholarships, magnet, and charter schools.